-The long term environmental, social and economic effects of a lack of affordable housing within the District are potentially significant.
-Over time, without access to appropriately designed or located affordable housing it is likely that the community will see a narrowing of the diversity of the community, a reduction in economic growth rates, an increase in vehicle movements, and pressure for urban development in less expensive, but more environmentally damaging locations within the District.
+The long term environmental, social and economic effects of a lack of Affordable Housing within the District are potentially significant.
+Over time, without access to appropriately designed or located Affordable Housing it is likely that the community will see a narrowing of the diversity of the community, a reduction in economic growth rates, an increase in vehicle movements, and pressure for urban development in less expensive, but more environmentally damaging locations within the District.
 There is a need to ensure that housing options are available to retain a mixed community and a more permanent, stable workforce.

 New development can both reduce and increase the supply of housing that is affordable for households on low and moderate incomes.
-As new development occurs (whether through changes to the District Plan or through consenting processes) there is an opportunity to consider and provide for the affordable housing needs of the community.
-To this end, the Affordable Housing Impact and Mitigation Statement (AHIMS) is the mechanism by which impacts of development on affordable housing are to be identified and suitable mitigation strategies developed.
-Mitigation strategies must look at both direct and indirect ways of supplying affordable housing.
+As new development occurs (whether through changes to the District Plan or through consenting processes) there is an opportunity to consider and provide for the Affordable Housing needs of the community.
+To this end, the Affordable Housing Impact and Mitigation Statement (AHIMS) is the mechanism by which impacts of development on housing affordability are to be identified and suitable mitigation strategies developed.
+Mitigation strategies must look at both direct and indirect ways of supplying Affordable Housing.
 Indirect measures may involve increasing the supply of housing units suitable for low and moderate income households, for both temporary workers and permanent residents.
-Such indirect methods may also include the provision of residential flats, intensive housing formats of a variety of sizes and purpose designed Temporary Worker accommodation.
+Such indirect methods may also include the provision of residential flats, intensive housing formats of a variety of sizes and purpose designed accommodation for Temporary Worker Households.

-Direct measures may involve a contribution towards Community Housing, meaning that portion of Affordable Housing governed pursuant to long term retention mechanisms.
-Retention mechanisms are required to ensure the ongoing availability of the Community Housing for future low and moderate income households, both temporary workers and permanent residents.
-The retention mechanisms suitable for this purpose comprise a combination of regulatory and conveyancing tools suitable for defined periods of time, and transfer of contributions in the form of land, housing, stock or financial contributions to the Queenstown Lakes Community Housing Trust via the Council to achieve permanent affordability.
+Direct measures may involve a contribution towards Community Housing, meaning that portion of Affordable Housing that maintains long term affordability for through the use of a Retention Mechanism.
+Retention mechanisms are required to ensure the ongoing availability of the Community Housing for future Low and Moderate Income Households, both temporary workers and permanent residents.
+The retention mechanisms suitable for this purpose comprise a combination of regulatory and conveyancing tools suitable for defined periods of time, and transfer of contributions in the form of land, housing, stock or cash to the Queenstown Lakes Community Housing Trust via the Council to achieve permanent affordability.